 About a month ago, I gave a talk at the Seedly Personal Finance Festival entitled “Insurance – Cutting Out the Fluff” to an audience of almost 1200 young people.
 In the talk, I shared about how most of our needs can be solved by using low cost term insurances and there is no need to buy costly whole life plans.
 Almost immediately after the event, someone shared an article on Seedly Facebook page showing why what I shared might not be valid.
 The writer of the article reasoned that a whole life plan is actually cheaper than a term plan if you consider the cash value accumulated.
 The table below (column A and B) shows the writer’s analysis:

-The writer’s conclusion is that the whole life policy provides better value in the long term with a projected cash value of $156,504 if you didn’t make a claim and live till age 75 and wish to surrender it, whereas for the term plan, you get nothing back at the end of coverage term.
+The writer’s conclusion is that the whole life policy provides better value in the long term with a projected cash value of $156,504 if you didn’t make a claim and live till age 75 and wish to surrender it, whereas for the term plan, you get nothing back at the end of the coverage term.
 And if one wants insurance coverage at that time at age 75, no insurance companies will insure you.

 While the analysis above seems a pretty clever way to show why whole life might be a better choice over term insurance, the thinking is actually not sound and is biased towards the more expensive whole life plan.
 Let me explain.

-- We need to go back to the fundamental reason on why we buy insurance plan – it is for protection and not savings or investment.
+- We need to go back to the fundamental reason why we buy insurance plan – it is for protection and not savings or investment.
 For if getting an investment return (like cash value) is what you want, there are other better instruments to use.

 - So, if insurance is for protection, what are we protecting against when we buy a critical illness plan?
-The basic reason is really to protect against a loss of income due to contracting of a critical illness.
+The basic reason is really to protect against a loss of income due to the contracting of a critical illness.
 If our reason for buying a critical illness plan is to pay for medical expenses not covered by Integrated Shield Plans, then a whole life plan is suitable and there is no need to compare against the term plan.
 This analysis is then redundant.

 - If we are buying a critical illness plan to protect against income loss, we don’t need whole life cover.
 We only need it until we no longer have an income to replace.
 For most, it would be till 65 years old, 70 years old or at most, 75 years old.